MG is entering the one-tonne, 4×4 pickup market for the very first time with the peculiarly named ‘Extender’.

-Ahhh where to begin with this one?
-MG needs no introduction for petrolheads; a historic British brand established in 1923 and world-renowned for its two-seater sports cars that prioritised fun and style over substance.
+MG needs no introduction for petrolheads; it’s an historic British brand established in 1923 and world-renowned for its two-seater sports cars that prioritised fun and style over substance.
 So how did it make the move into pickups?

 SAIC is China’s largest automaker and is placed 12th globally with sales of 5.6 million in 2018.
 SAIC developed a pickup truck in 2016, which it sells under different names in different countries due to brand perception; ‘Maxus T60’ in China, ‘LDV T60’ in Australia and New Zealand and ‘MG Extender’ in Thailand and the Philippines due to popularity of the MG brand in those countries.

-Pickup trucks make up 43% of all vehicle sales in Thailand and 225,508 registrations in the first half of 2019.
+Pickup trucks make up 43% of all vehicle sales in Thailand, with 225,508 registrations in the first half of 2019.
 By comparison, there were 29,975 pickup truck registrations in the UK during the same period.

 However, there is a 200% import duty on light commercial vehicles in Thailand, and so the only solution is to produce locally.
 SAIC partnered with Thai manufacturer the Charoen Pokphand Group to manufacture the pickup in Laem Chabang.

-By employing a heavy-duty ladder chassis and leaf springs at the rear, the Extender will have a one-tonne payload and a 3t towing capacity on four-wheel drive versions.
-The double-cab load bed is short at 1,485mm, although it is quite wide at 1,510mm and deep at 530mm).
+By employing a heavy-duty ladder chassis with leaf springs at the rear, the Extender will have a one-tonne payload and a 3t towing capacity on four-wheel-drive versions.
+The double-cab load bed is short at 1,485mm, although it is quite wide at 1,510mm and deep at 530mm.

-The Extender is propelled by SAIC’s newly-developed 2.0-litre engine, which produces 161hp and 375Nm and there is a choice between a 6-speed manual or a 6-speed automatic transmission.
-Most versions will be four-wheel drive although there is an entry-level rear-wheel drive model.
+The Extender is propelled by SAIC’s newly-developed 2.0-litre engine, which produces 161hp and 375Nm, with a choice between a 6-speed manual or a 6-speed automatic transmission.
+Most versions will be four-wheel drive although there is an entry-level rear-wheel-drive model.